abhinand1992/page_node_rest_api/README.txt

 INTRODUCTION
 ------------

-This module provide API with Json response of user specified node in the content type 'page'.
+This module provide API with Json response of node that specified by user in the content type 'page'.

 REQUIREMENTS